Introduction to jQuery mouseover()

 jQuery mouseover() method is an inbuilt jQuery event-handling method.
-It gets executed when the mouse pointer enters any selected HTML element.
-When a handler is attached to this method, the handler gets executed on the selected method once the mouse cursor enters the session.
+It executes when the mouse pointer enters any selected HTML element.
+Attaching a handler to this method executes the chosen method as soon as the mouse cursor enters the session.

 Syntax: